Robust and efficient primal-dual Newton-Krylov solvers for viscous-plastic sea-ice models: Time discretization and implicit momentum equation time step

 with an appropriately defined function space $V$.
-This may be useful to establish rigorous existence and uniqueness results for \eqref{eq:t-step}.
+Such a variational calculus perspective may be useful to establish rigorous existence and uniqueness results for \eqref{eq:Av=F}.
 If $V$ is approximated by a finite-dimensional space $V_h$, e.g., a space of piecewise polynomials as common in finite element methods, then it is straightforward to show that the (now fully discrete) time step $\vel^{n+1}_h$ is the solution to a finite-dimensional convex optimization problem.

-The optimization formulation \eqref{eq:Phi-opt} also shows that the linearization of \eqref{eq:t-step}, which is the second variation of $\Phi$, must be symmetric.
+The optimization formulation \eqref{eq:Phi-opt} also shows that the linearization of \eqref{eq:Av=F}, which is the second variation of $\Phi$, must be symmetric.
 This is also discussed in \cite{MehlmannRichter2016newton}.
-Additionally, in practical computations, the objective $\Phi(\cdot)$ can also be used to find an appropriate step size in an iterative method to solve the nonlinear problem \eqref{eq:t-step}.
+Additionally, the objective $\Phi(\cdot)$ can also be used in an iterative method to verify that progress has been made towards the computation of $\vel^{n+1}$.
 In particular, we use decay with respect to $\Phi$ in a line search procedure in our Newton methods instead of the more commonly used nonlinear residual norm.

 Note that solving the momentum equation \eqref{eq:t-step} (or its spatial discretizations) remains challenging due to the nonlinearity reflecting the VP constitutive relation.
 The main focus of this paper is on Newton-type methods to solve this equation robustly and efficiently.
-In particular, we will propose a novel linearization method for \eqref{eq:t-step} in the next section.
+In particular, we will propose a novel linearization method for \eqref{eq:Av=F} in the next section.